What are YouTube outros or end cards?

 A good example of a Youtube end card is this one from Netflix.

-As you can see they have a subscribe element on the left (if I click on it I will be taken to their channel where I can subscribe), a video and playlist suggestion (both made by them) in the centre and a link to their website (which takes me directly to the Chilling Adventures of Sabrina show) on the right.
+As you can see they have a subscribe element on the left (if I click on it I will be taken to their channel where I can subscribe), a video and playlist suggestion (both made by them) in the center, and a link to their website (which takes me directly to the Chilling Adventures of Sabrina show) on the right.
 I like that the YouTube thumbnail image, the end card, and other elements are consistent with their brand colors.
 It makes the video appear cohesive.

 All these will either get viewers to stay longer on their channel or will send them to their website instead of getting distracted by the videos that YouTube will suggest at the end.